Table of Contents

 You’ll start by helping them understand more about the impact of that problem on their daily life.
 Then, you’ll start discussing potential solutions and the benefits and pitfalls of various options.

 This will culminate in recommending your solution over other options and then measuring engagement (using your lead scoring systems) to determine if the lead displays sufficient purchase intent to receive an upgrade to SQL.

-Learn more about the lead nurturing process in our guide: What Is Lead Nurturing?
-Strategy, Tips, and How-tos.
+Learn more about the lead nurturing process in our guide below.

 5. Assign leads to a sales rep

 Leads considered sales-ready now need to be routed to a sales rep. There are a few different ways to approach this.